peterhinch/micropython-async/FASTPOLL.md

 #### Changes incompatible with prior versions

 V0.24
-The `version` bound variable now retuens a 2-tuple.
+The `version` bound variable now returns a 2-tuple.

 Prior versions.
 The high priority mechanism formerly provided in `asyncio_priority.py` was a